Meet Heather Taylor

 I’ve written a book chapter, “Promoting Play in a School Garden and Using a Blog to Document Children's Nature Explorations,” in Daniel Meier and Stephanie Sisk-Hilton’s Nature Education with Young Children: Integrating Inquiry and Practice, and their second edition of this same book will have a new chapter to replace the old, “From Fear to Freedom: Risk and Learning in a Forest School.”
 The same chapter is also set to be published as an article in “Voices of Practitioners.”
 After teaching solely outdoors since 2007, it’s time to break free and open the school of my dreams, Outside School!
 It’s name signifies that it’s both outside of the normal realm of our local schools and entirely outdoors.

 Our educational systems are great, but they’re not for everyone.
 I envision a place where children and their families who, for whatever reason, are uncomfortable with other programs that are available for their children’s education.
 It could be social or academic pressures.
 It could be a need to slow down and connect with our environment.
+It could be for a break or support during a transition.
 I find out what my students’ needs are, meet them there, and teach to what they need the most, whether that’s any combination in terms of their sociaI, cognitive, or physical development, and constantly change to address new things that come up.
 A preplanned curriculum is simply not my style.
+I have a passion for science in general (space science and engineering and natural history in particular), as well as loves of reading, math, and race cars.
+Your child may or may not pick up on these things, this is simply what I bring.
 One of my favorite things is working with and supporting families is to help solve problems, whether they’re home or school based.
 I provide strong boundaries and a big heart.
 I want to be able to provide not just an alternative, but a respite.

 Me, without my usual hat, glasses, and even more black clothing: